-If you pay someone to come to your home and care for your dependent or spouse, you may be a household employer who has to have an employer identification number (EIN) and pay employment taxes.
+If you pay someone to come to your home and care for your dependent or spouse, you may be a household employer.
+If you are a household employer, you will need an employer identification number (EIN) and you may have to pay employment taxes.
 If the individuals who work in your home are self-employed, you are not liable for any of the taxes discussed in this section.
 Self-employed persons who are in business for themselves are not household employees.
 Usually, you are not a household employer if the person who cares for your dependent or spouse does so at his or her home or place of business.